sphinx-doc/sphinx/doc/config.rst

    .. versionadded:: 1.0

+   .. versionchanged:: 1.5

+      In Japanese docs, ``'jsbooks'`` is used to manual by default

 .. confval:: latex_additional_files

    A list of file names, relative to the configuration directory, to copy to the